sanskrit-lexicon/csl-newsletter/december2021.md

 ## 17 December 2021

 1. csl-orig.
 All dictionaries have line markers like div, <> etc. removed. https://github.com/sanskrit-lexicon/csl-devanagari/issues/26 for details.
+2. csl-pywork. make_xml.py is modified to handle the above.

 ## 18 December 2021